ninadhulle/blog/apache-httpd-tuning.md

 LogFormat "%h %l %u %t \"%r\" %>s %O \"%{Referer}i\" \"%{user-agent}i\" \"user-id:\" \"%{user-id}i\" \"message-id:\" \"%{co-rel-id}i\" \"browser-id:\" \"%{browser-id}i\" \"jwt:\" \"%{jwt-last-5}e\" %T %D" app-log-format
 CustomLog "|/usr/sbin/rotatelogs -t /app-name/logs/access-log 604800" app-log-format
 ```
-5. Utilize mod_gzip/mod_deflate
-6. Default event mutli processing module used - this keepsalive connection and keeps some connections to idle state to server requests faster
-7. Increase - ulimit size 4096 - I guess default is 10000 on RHEL 7.5 at CVS, this can be increased by talking to Unix Admins
-8. Reverse proxy algorithm - by least busy connection
-9. As recommended by Apache we use The **Event** Multi-Processing Module [MPM](https://httpd.apache.org/docs/2.4/mod/event.html).
+5. **Multi Processing Module:** As recommended by Apache we use The **Event** Multi-Processing Module [MPM](https://httpd.apache.org/docs/2.4/mod/event.html).
 This is default processing module and it allows the requests to be passed off to listener threads freeing up the worker threads to server the request.
+Event MPM keepsalive connection and keeps some connections to idle state to server requests faster.
 We use below configuration.
 ```
  <IfModule mpm_event_module>
     ServerLimit         16